-Stop, poor sempstress, stop and dream,
+TOP, poor sempstress, stop and dream;

 Forget thy room so close and dark,

-Think of that cottage by the stream,
+Think of that cottage by the stream

-Where thou wert wakened by the lark,
+Where thou wert wakened by the lark;

 Think of the ringdoves in the woods,

 The roses round the window bowing,

-The velvet green of Spring's first buds,
+The velvet green of spring's first buds, All-a-blowing, all-a-growing."

-'All-a-growing, all-a-blowing.'

 I see the tears upon thy cheek,

-I know thou'st had thy share of sorrow,

-I picture thee a maiden meek,
+I know thou 'st had thy share of sorrow; I picture thee a maiden meek,

-Blythe as a bird that hailed the morrow;

-I know that sweet Spring-sound doth cheat
+Blithe as a bird that hailed the morrow: I know that sweet spring-sound doth cheat

-Thee of the grief, thine eyes are showing,

-That fancy has fled from this street,
+Thee of the grief thine eyes are showing; That fancy has fled from this street,

-To 'All-a-blowing, all-a-growing.'
+To "All-a-blowing, all-a-growing."

-In the attic's crazy story
+In the attic's crazy story,

 That looks down on a dead brick wall,

 The sunshine comes in all its glory,

-And on the broken floor does fall;
+And on the broken floor does fall:

 That and the sky are all she sees

 Of God's great works above her bowing;

 Stitching-she dreams of flowers and trees,

-'All-a-blowing, all-a-growing.'
+"All-a-blowing, all-a-growing."

-Stitching, and listening to that sound, Fancies she sees that hazel glade With its primrose-covered ground, That quite a little sun-land made.
+Stitching, she listens to that sound, Fancies she sees that hazel glade